puppetlabs/bolt/pre-docs/writing_tasks.md

 - `details`
   An object of structured data about the tasks.

-Specify Error parameters to provide details about the failure.
+Tasks can provide more details about the failure by including their own error object in the result at `_error`.

 ```
 #!/opt/puppetlabs/puppet/bin/ruby